Sammanthurai: Infrastructure

 In addition, Group Action For Social Order (GAFSO) and Centre for Peace Studies (CPS) Sri Lanka are the national non-governmental organizations (NGOs) headquartered in Sammanthurai.

 Sports

 Sammanthurai is home to a sports complex, a public playground and many public school playgrounds.
-Cricket is the most popular sport as it is the most popular sport in the country.

 Environmental issues

 The post-tsunami and post-war development activities and subsequent resettlement programs have contributed to air pollution in this area.
 In addition, solid waste generation, contaminated water and mosquito breeding, have caused much damage to peoples’ health.
-The dusty air with bad odour has become a major threat to the daily lives of inhabitants of Sammanthurai.